 Nuventra has been an industry leader with regards to PK CDSIC standards by serving on the ADaM Working Group and PK Cross Functional Team.
 As a CDISC Gold Member, our CDISC experts are actively involved in all forms of PK CDISC standards and implementation.
 Make your pharmacokinetic SDTM, ADaM, and SEND datasets work with your CRO to ensure proper implementation of PK CDISC.

-- Generating PK datasets for legacy, planned, and current studies
+- Generate PK datasets for legacy, planned, and current studies

-- Working with your CRO on CDISC implementation
+- Work with your CRO on CDISC implementation

-Contact us online, or call 888.615.5111 today, to contact a member of our expert CDISC team to learn more about CDISC and to see if your datasets are in compliance with the FDA’s soon-to-be required CDISC Standards.
+Contact a member of our expert PK CDISC team to learn more about CDISC and to see if your datasets are in compliance with the FDA’s soon-to-be required CDISC Standards.